highcharts/highcharts/docs/chart-concepts/3d-charts.md

 **Beware that setting a low _viewDistance_ can result in twisted effects in the perspective because the view point is too close to the chart.**

-In _chart.options3d_ there is also the possibility to construct three panes around the chart called the _frame_, by default these panes are invisible but they can each be configured seperately in _chart.options.3d.frame_:
+In _chart.options3d_ there is also the possibility to construct three panes around the chart called the _frame_, by default these panes are invisible but they can each be configured separately in _chart.options.3d.frame_:

     bottom|side|back: {